Dengue reminder

 Advice for travellers

-See our Country Information pages “Other risks” section for individual country recommendations to check the dengue risk at your destination.
+See our Country Information pages 'Other Risks' section for individual country recommendations to check the dengue risk at your destination.
 All travellers to areas reporting dengue cases or where dengue is believed to occur are at risk of dengue infection.

 Reduce your risk by following insect bite precautions.
 As dengue is spread by day-biting mosquitoes, particular care with bite avoidance is advised during the day, especially around dawn and dusk.
 The mosquitoes may be active from spring to as late as November in parts of southern Europe [5].
 During these months, you should be especially vigilant with bite precautions.
 The risk of dengue is present throughout the year in the tropics.